Who We Are

 NALM at 40 Document

 This new document traces the origins of NALM from its first gathering in 1977 in Philadelphia to today.
-Along the way you'll read about some major highlights such as the publishing it's first book, A Gospel Call to Collaborative Ministry (1985), NALM's involvement with Synod on the Laity (1987), being a leading consultative role in drafting C0-Workers in the Vineyard of the Lord (2003), the Emerging Models of Pastoral Leadership Program (2008), and many more.
-Download it before attending the Annual Conference.
+Along the way you'll read about some major highlights such as the publishing of our first book, A Gospel Call to Collaborative Ministry (1985), our involvement with Synod on the Laity (1987), being a leading consultative role in drafting C0-Workers in the Vineyard of the Lord (2003), the Emerging Models Program (2008), and more.